 9. Anyone with food or drink must clean up after him/herself with courtesy to other patrons and use trash receptacles and recycling containers for discards.

 10. Spilled food or drink must be cleaned up immediately and spills/food-related mishaps reported to the Circulation Desk.

 11. Library staff will remind patrons and guests of this policy and the responsibilities associated with it.

 12. Users violating this policy will be asked to remove the food and drink from the area.

 Note: There may be special events sponsored by the library or arrangements made as part of space reservations where there will be meals or limited use of open beverage containers.

 Questions on the Food and Drink Policy can be forwarded to the library director at email@example.com.

 Need an extra credit or two to stay full time?
 Looking to learn more about how to do fast, effective research?
 Just can't stay away from the library?

-You should look into the Arts and Sciences online courses offered through the library.
-Here at Lima, we offer both ARTS&SCI 2120 and ARTS&SCI 2121.
-Taking one of these courses can be a great way to learn some handy tips on improving your research skills and learning how to get the most out of your library!
+You should look into the Arts and Sciences online course offered through the library.
+Here at Lima, we offer ARTS&SCI 2120: Information Search, Evaluation, and Use.
+Taking this course can be a great way to learn some handy tips on improving your research skills and learning how to get the most out of your library!